alireza-mandegar/MyNews/protocols.md

 Stand for **D**omain **N**ame **S**ystem, is like the phone book of the internet . it maps human readable urls or hostname like: www.fireship.io --> 172.16.254.1

+# ipsec
+In computing, Internet Protocol Security is a secure network protocol suite that authenticates and encrypts packets of data to provide secure encrypted communication between two computers over an Internet Protocol network.
+It is used in virtual private networks.
+IPsec is a protocol suite for encrypting network communications.
+Learn how IPsec VPNs work, what port IPsec uses, how IPsec tunnels work, and more.
 ```mermaid
 flowchart LR
     markdown["`www.fireship.io`"]